shaunabanana/SquashNote/README.md

 python squash.py [Keynote file 1] [Keynote file 2] ...
 ```
 Squashed file will be create with "*.squashed.key" extension under the same path as the input file.

+**NOTE: When adding videos to your Keynote, ensure that they don't have the same names!** Otherwise, SquashNote may confuse the widths and heights of the videos.

 ## Known problems
 * Appscript might fail to interface with Keynote on macOS Mojave